Inhomogeneous Jets from Neutron Star Mergers: One Jet to Rule them all: Method

 The energy per steradian and Lorentz factor at each point of a surface that describes the afterglow-producing jet can be extracted from simulations.
 We use two ultra-relativistic jet simulations from \cite{nativi2022}, and determine the typical Lorentz factor for each surface element from the mass-averaged radial profile for $h\Gamma>2$ at a given polar angle, $\theta$, and rotational angle, $\phi$ -- where $h$ is the specific enthalpy, and $\Gamma$ the Lorentz factor.
 The two simulations we utilise are identical but for the structure of the injected jet in each case; the first uses a `top-hat' structured jet with a uniform energy and enthalpy until a sharply cut-off edge, and the second uses a profile described by a Gaussian function.
 Both jets have a power, $L_{\rm j} \sim 10^{50}$ erg s$^{-1}$, and are labelled \texttt{th50} and \texttt{gs50} respectively.

 The two left panels in Figure \ref{fig:polar} show the face-on distribution of energy and Lorentz factor for each simulation output once ballistic expansion is achieved i.e., $(h-1)<1$ everywhere on the grid.
 The right panels show energy (red) and Lorentz factor (blue) with polar angle where the shaded regions indicate the maximum to minimum range for each parameter with rotation through $\phi$ on the jet surface at the given angle $\theta$.
-We can approximate these profiles analytically using \citep[e.g.][]{beniamini2020}:
+We can approximate the mean of these profiles analytically using \citep[e.g.][]{beniamini2020}:

 We use a linear regression fit to the mean for both the energy and Lorentz factor profiles within an angle $\theta_j = 0.42$ rad, or $\sim24^\circ$.
 The energy profile is cut-off\footnote{The wide angle cut-off in energy for the simulation profiles is a result of the radial averaging process where we only sample components with $h\Gamma > 2$.
 The contribution to the observable afterglow from wider, lower energy and $\Gamma$ regions is negligible, see \citet{nativi2022} for details.} using the functional form $(1+(\theta/\theta_j)^{a_2})^{-a_1}$.
-The model jet structure fit parameters are shown in Table \ref{tab:profiles}.
+The model jet structure (equations \ref{eq:sj1}--\ref{eq:sj2}) fit parameters to the mean through rotation for the simulation profiles are shown in Table \ref{tab:profiles}.